chenqiushi/qrcode-maker/README.md

 # qrcode-maker

-    Quick, simple generate QRcode as you like
+    Quick, simple CLI tool.
+Generate QRcode as you like

 # Installation